huggingface/datasets/datasets/wisesight_sentiment/README.md

 ### Personal and Sensitive Information

-- We trying to exclude any known personally identifiable information from this data set.
+-  The authors tried to exclude any known personally identifiable information from this data set.
 - Usernames and non-public figure names are removed
 - Phone numbers are masked (e.g. 088-888-8888, 09-9999-9999, 0-2222-2222)
 - If you see any personal data still remain in the set, please tell us - so we can remove them.